Get My Budget

 Mechanical Condition

-The car should still be safe to drive and roadworthy.
-It should be able to pass the MOT test without any issues.
-If the car has its warning lights on, has grooved brake discs or faulty engine, as well as the gearbox, then it has incurred major damage that is not fair car wear and tear.
+If the car has its warning lights on, has grooved brake discs or a faulty engine, as well as the gearbox, then it has incurred major damage that is not considered fair car wear and tear.

-When are Charges for Damage Applied?
+When are charges for damage applied?

 Any fees and charges for a damaged car are issued when your contract ends and you have returned the vehicle to the car leasing company.
 The company will then inspect the car so they can assess if the car has incurred damage that is more than the usual wear and tear.
-In about four weeks, they will notify you if any rectification work is needed and how much you need to pay for it.

-Rectification charges don’t only apply to car leasing contracts.
-You might also encounter them when you choose to part-exchange a car.
 In this case, the car dealer will offer to settle the outstanding balance with the car finance company so that the remaining debt can be cleared and then they can buy the car outright.

 However, if the car is in poor condition and it is already worth less than the car finance company’s expected value for it, then you might have to pay a top-up payment to cover the car’s refurbishment.
-After that, the dealer will accept it for a part-exchange deal and then pay off the car finance company.

 How to Avoid Damage Charges

-The best way to avoid having to pay charges for car damage is also the most obvious one – take good care of the car.
 When you hand back the vehicle to the car leasing company and it’s still in an acceptable condition, you won’t have to pay anything else and just walk away.
-It’s easy as that.
+It’s as easy as that.

 However, if the car has suffered from damage, you might want to consider getting quotes to get them repaired.
 You may also get in touch with the car leasing company so that you’ll know how much they’ll charge to rectify specific types of damage.
-At this point, you may then assess whether you’d spend less on finding a garage for the repair work or just pay the car leasing company at the end of your contract.

 When getting any damage repaired, make sure that professionals and specialists will be the ones to do the repair work.
-Any poor quality repair job might cause even higher damage charges when you return the vehicle to the car leasing company.
+Any poor-quality repair job might cause even higher damage charges when you return the vehicle to the car leasing company.

 Takeaway

-Knowing what’s fair wear and tear is important so you’ll know what the car leasing company expects from the car when you hand it over.
 It’s crucial that you understand what’s no longer usual wear and tear and what’s major damage.
 If the car has incurred major damage, inform your car leasing company so you’ll know the best course of action.

 While a leased car isn’t under your ownership, this doesn’t mean you can be careless with it.
 Make a point to check the car regularly and make sure it gets serviced as recommended.
-Taking good care of a leased vehicle means you can avoid having to worry about paying for damage charges at the end of your contract. 👍 🚘